 This company has shrewd deal-making allow to aggregate its Dutch acquisition hotel inventory with another UK’s acquisition.
 Today it has the world’s most massive supply of hotel accommodation.
 In addition to the hotel accommodation, it supports “alternative accommodation” like rentals of apartments, villas and home like other beckons like Airbnb, HomeAway.
 Though the company is not at the cutting edge of the technology cleaver use of it.

-The valuation and lifespan of the company increase when it’s products has features like ubiquitous, continuous data logging, data mining and analyzing.
+The valuation and lifespan of the company increase when it’s products have features like ubiquitous, continuous data logging, data mining, and analyzing.
 (Reference: the figures referred to in the article are from The Economist).